deepanshs/mrsimulator/docs/getting_started.rst

 shielding anisotropy tensor, described here with the parameters `zeta` and `eta` using the Haeberlen convention.

 That's it!
-Now that we have a site, we can create a single-site spin-system following,
+Now that we have a site, we can create a single-site spin system following,

 .. plot::
     :format: doctest